Every year hundreds of students join mentors in disciplines across campus to delve

 - Answer questions and troubleshoot issues with the SHARP database system

 - Provide templates of forms (contracts or acceptance letters, health forms, etc.), and conduct training for those new to the SHARP application system, as requested.

-If you are interested in form templates, have questions about the hiring process, or would like information about training on the SHARP database, contact Laura McMullen, Program Manager for the Associate Dean for Research and Scholarship.
+If you are interested in form templates, have questions about the hiring process, or would like information about training on the SHARP database, contact Laura McMullen, Program Manager for SHARP.

 - Other Links